Free Consultation

 Maintenance:

-While stainless steel is low maintenance it does require an infrequent cleaning regime to be followed to maintain its’ finish.
+While stainless steel is low maintenance it does require an infrequent cleaning regime to be followed to maintain its finish.
 With a little attention it will last for many many years.
-See the stainless steel handbook on the brochure section for best practice.

 Handrails: